-If you are interested in coming to PSU with an exchange program, please contact the International Programming Coordinator, Thomas Janis (email@example.com, 603-535-3371) If you would like to apply for the exchange program at PSU, please fill out the following forms.
-Send legible scans in an email attachment to firstname.lastname@example.org and/or mail originals to: Plymouth State University, Thomas Janis, Global Engagement Office, 17 High Street, MSC 62 Plymouth, NH, USA 03264-1595
+If you are interested in coming to PSU with an exchange program, first visit your exchange office at your home university and follow their application/nomination procedure.
+If your home university accepts and nominates you for exchange you can then apply for the exchange program at PSU.
+To apply, please fill out the following forms.
+Send legible scans in an email attachment to email@example.com and/or mail originals to: Plymouth State University, Thomas Janis, Global Engagement Office, 17 High Street, MSC 62 Plymouth, NH, USA 03264-1595

 - PSU Exchange Application (PDF) Read carefully, fill out and submit with ALL supporting documents